avatartwo/avatar2-examples/fitbit/README.md

 ### Demo

-1. Using avatar script we were able to reach the breakpoint at 0x0800EE62: get_bluetooth_id when we use the mobile application and try to pair the fitbit with an Android device.
+1. By using avatar script you will be able to reach the breakpoint at 0x0800EE62: get_bluetooth_id when you use the mobile application and try to pair the fitbit with an Android device.
 But before that, this address was reached twice in the initialization process .

 	● First & second hit: get_bluetooth_id was called by "0x80187d9" instruction inside the